Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 As a bonus, remote developers would mean greater access to global talent.
 And global talent has much to offer.

 India is a popular country for outsourcing software development.
-Eastern Europan countries like Ukraine have free reign in the industry too.
+Eastern European countries like Ukraine have free rein in the industry, too.

 For all that, offshore software development knows no boundaries.
 Brazil, for example, is leading the educational sector for software development and information technology.